FreskyZ/fine/docs/container.md

 ai also suggests using git bundle instead of tar .git directory, I tried git bundle and compare with .git.tar.xz, git bundle is a lot smaller, I guess git bundle only saves data files not saves git's similar concept of wal/redo logs?

-for now, I tried the approach once, but certbot's log rotation mechanism is confusing, TODO investigate this more
+for now, I tried the approach once, but certbot's log rotation mechanism is confusing, investigate this more

+UPDATE: rename letsencrypt logs to time available at leading 19 bytes of the file fix the issue for now, when you try to invoke git in container, you need install and configure git in the python container, and search for git library in python leads you to https://github.com/gitpython-developers/gitpython, and the repository readme leads you to https://github.com/GitoxideLabs/gitoxide, so I'd like to try to follow the lead and maintain the backup repository in rust?